Vulnogram/Vulnogram/README.md

 #### Finish: Web application should be now accessible at:
 	http://localhost:3555/ or https://localhost:3555/ depending on configuration.

-## Create the minimal standalone web page and client side scripts.
+## Create the minimal standalone, stateless web page and client side scripts.

     $ make min

-This creates standalone/index.html with minimized javascript and stylesheets can be hosted independelty on websites serving static files.
+This creates standalone /index.html with minimized javascript and stylesheets can be hosted independelty on websites serving static files.

 ## Dependencies: